-When it comes to energy hydroelectricity is another term for power generated by harnessing the power of damming rivers and moving water into generating plants.
+Hydroelectricity is another term for power generated by harnessing the power of damming rivers and moving water into generating plants.
 Not necessarily falling water, just moving water.
-There are many famous such Hydroelectricity stations in the world, not the least of them at Niagara Falls, Grand Coulee and Boulder Dam.
+There are many famous such Hydroelectricity stations in the world, not the least of them at Niagara Falls, Grand Coulee and Boulder Dam and the three gorges dam in China .
 In the past, small plants produced electric hydroelectricity.
 Now, they are massive in size and generation capcity as well as having large reservoirs.
 If there is a need for power electrical generation stations situated close to the point of consumption is ideal.
 These are just a few of the many examples of energy produced by falling water.
 On the other hand, a small mill set in the rapids of a fast-moving stream is also an example of it in action, on a lesser scale.
 The truth is that any steady current of flowing water from a river or other waterway can be converted to power.
-Of all the sources electricity from hydroelectricity dammed reservoirs is one of the cleanest possibe ways to generate electricity to a million people, compared with nuclear power.
+Of all the sources electricity from hydroelectricity, dammed reservoirs is one of the cleanest possibe ways to generate electricity to a million people, compared with nuclear power.

 How is HydroElectricity Generated?

-Hydroelectricity is generated or "manufactured" in large power generating stations using the same basic principle as a small grist mill yet on a much larger and vastly improved scale for better efficiency, using pumped storage.
-These electrical generators are attached to massive turbine devices which spin at great speeds as a result of water rushing through them.
+Hydroelectricity is generated or "manufactured" in large hydroelectric plants, (electrical generating stations) using the same basic principle as a small grist mill yet on a much larger and vastly improved scale for better efficiency, using pumped storage.
+These power plants contain electrical generators which are attached to massive turbine devices which spin at great speeds as a result of water rushing through them.
 These pump water power station turbines are much more efficient at extracting the kinetic energy from the moving water and converting that energy it into electrical production through these generators.

-The amount of electricity from Hydroelectricity extracted from water depends not only on the capacities of volume but on the difference in height between the source and the water's outflow.
+The amount of electricity from Hydroelectricity extracted from water as an energy source depends not only on the capacities of volume sent through a hydroelectric power plant but on the difference in height between the source and the water's outflow.
 This height difference is called the head.
 The amount of potential energy in water is directly proportional to the head and how much water is released.
 To obtain very high head, water for a hydraulic turbine may be run through a large pipe called a penstock.

 For instance, energy is derived to make electricity water has to move from a higher elevation to a lower elevation through a large tube" otherwise known in technical terms as a "penstock".
 When the water reaches the end of the penstock, it turns a water wheel or "turbine" at enormous speeds.
 The turbine rotates, via a connected shaft to an electrical generator, and this generator creates electricity.
 It is the turbine and generator working in combination that converts "mechanical energy" into "electric energy".
 The water that makes this possible, is a renewable energy resource, just like the wind that turns the turbine attached to a generator.